-It admittedly has had a positive side-effect in that I have been hanging out with locals more (knowing they are still going to be around tomorrow).
+It admittedly has had a positive side-effect, because I have been hanging out with locals more (knowing they are still going to be around tomorrow).
 Getting to know locals is a great way to travel as they will often show you the hidden places that tourists don’t know about.
 But a negative consequence is that I more often avoid interactions with other travellers, especially ones who I know are going to leave again soon.
-I’m becoming a bit of a hermit.
+Hence, I’m becoming a bit of a hermit.

-These changes are expected and inevitable… and I’m certain they happen to all long-term travellers eventually.
-(And I’m not complaining of course, as travelling for this long is an amazing privilege.)
+These changes are expected and inevitable.
+I’m certain they happen to all long-term travellers eventually.
+And I’m not complaining of course, as travelling for this long is a wonderful privilege.

 But while I feel like I’m a different traveller now than at the start of my journey, there is also something that has not changed for me at all.

 One thing I still can’t get enough of is the fluidity and unpredictability of travel.
 My pace may have slowed down, but what hasn’t slowed down is the sheer randomness of every day I spend abroad.